danilocgsilva/aws-costs-api/README.md

 ```
 Go to [README.md](aws_costs_api/README.md) from api folder for more details.

+## Adittional packages

+For unittests, you need to install `mongomock`.

+If some work will be done with MongoDB, must install `pymongo` as well.

 ## Storing results

 The application is ready to save data in some storage.
 For this, you must provides the connection string when using `getCosts` from `AWSCosts` class.
 The available stores until now is SQLite and MySQL.